FSO Tip of the Month: Meet DCSA Counterintelligence Requirements

 DCSA defines Insider Threat as, “… the threat that an employee, contractor or individual with access to government information, systems or facilities will use his or her authorized access, wittingly or unwittingly, to do harm to the security of the United States.”
 Accordingly, insider threats have been a central concern in federal security compliance since the release of Security Executive Agent Directive (SEAD) 3 in 2017, which requires cleared personnel to monitor and report security violations committed by their own colleagues.

 According to a recent report by Ponemon Institute: Incidents of insider threats have increased by 47%, from 3,200 in 2018 to 4,716 in 2020.
-Related cost or loss due to the insider threat have surged during this same time frame from $ 8.76 million to $11.45 million in 2020.
+Related costs or losses due to the insider threat have surged during this same time frame from $ 8.76 million to $11.45 million in 2020.

 As we explained in a past blog post, not all insider threats are the same.
 The most common types are: